postektibor/espressomd-docker/onlyEspresso/Readme.md

-Building: docker build . -t espresso
+Building: docker build . -t espresso_build

 Running:
-docker run -v /Users/tiborpostek/Documents/bitbucket/espresso:/root/ -it espresso /bin/bash
+docker run -v /Users/tiborpostek/Documents/bitbucket/espresso:/root/ -it espresso_build /bin/bash

+//Change path to espresso
 //Now you have session in terminal with virtual container and you can continue with next commands:

 Fonstall for first time: